World of Tomorrow (film): World of Tomorrow

-World of Tomorrow premiered at the Sundance Film Festival where it won the Grand Jury Prize for Short Film.
+World of Tomorrow premiered at the 2015 Sundance Film Festival where it won the Grand Jury Prize for Short Film.
 World of Tomorrow was released on-demand on Vimeo in March 2015, simultaneously with its continuing theatrical run in film festivals.
 At the end of its film festival run, the film won over 40 awards.
 World of Tomorrow won two Crystal Awards from the Annecy Animation Festival: a Special Jury Award and the Audience Award.
 The film also won two awards from the Ottawa International Animation Festival: Best Script and the Audience Award.
 It later won the animation industry's Annie Award for Best Animated Short of 2015.

 Critical response was universally positive, with Indiewire calling the short film "one of the best films of 2015", The Dissolve naming it "one of the finest achievements in sci-fi in recent memory".
-World of Tomorrow has an approval rating of 100% on review aggregator website Rotten Tomatoes, based on 8 reviews, and an average rating of 9.80/10.
+World of Tomorrow has an approval rating of 100% on review aggregator website Rotten Tomatoes, based on eight reviews, and an average rating of 9.80/10.

 In 2016, Rolling Stone ranked World of Tomorrow tenth on its list of the "Greatest Animated Movies Ever."

 In 2016, the film was nominated for an Academy Award for Best Animated Short Film.

 In 2019, the film critics of Indiewire ranked the short film seventeenth on its list of the "100 Best Movies of the Decade".

-In 2022, Hertzfeldt uploaded the first episode to YouTube, for all to watch.
-Subsequent episodes are available to paid members of the YouTube channel.
+In 2022, Hertzfeldt uploaded the first episode to YouTube.
+Subsequent episodes are available to stream on Vimeo On-Demand.

 Episode Two

 World of Tomorrow Episode Two: The Burden of Other People's Thoughts premiered in 2017 and received rare "A+" reviews from Indiewire and Collider, where it was described as "another soulful sci-fi masterpiece."
 The Daily Beast called it "a must-see animated masterpiece" and "one of the best films of the year."

 An image from World of Tomorrow Episode Two appears in the album artwork of the Arcade Fire record, We.

+In 2024, World of Tomorrow Episode Two was ranked #5 on Indiewire's list of the "Best Sequels of the 21st Century".